Steps for Fixing Your Credit Report Errors

 You’ll get your report fixed and get money damages if you are successful.

-Let us know if you have any questions about this process or suing the bad guys — we do this all the time.
+Let us know if you have any questions about the dispute process.
+Or suing the bad guys — we do this all the time.

 You can reach us by phone at 1-205-879-2447.